GitHubDragonFly/CAER_Video_GUI/README.md

 - Up to 4 video windows can be opened (the smaller the video size the faster the rendering)
 - Select either camera 0 or 1 or both to capture the video from (0 is usually default)
 - Open and play either 1 or 2 video files as well as loop them
-- Take a screenshot of the current video frame from any open window
+- Take a screenshot of the current video frame from any open window (files will be saved in the app's folder)

 # License
 Licensed under MIT license.